-A large portion of our admissions during this time of year are due to respiratory illnesses, such as pneumonia, asthma and bronchiolitis.
+A large portion of sick visits or hospital admissions during this time of year are due to respiratory illnesses, such as pneumonia, asthma and bronchiolitis.
 Bronchiolitis is an infection of the lungs that causes inflammation and swelling in the small airways of young children.

 In older children and healthy adults, the virus usually presents itself as a common cough and cold.
 However, younger infants and children can have more severe cases.

 When a young baby’s tiny airways are inflamed or full of mucous, it can cause severe distress that alarms parents, and can require hospitalization.

 Here are some answers to questions parents frequently have about RSV.